-If you’re a pen and paper kind of person, you can just grab whatever calendar you have laying around.
+If you’re a pen and paper kind of person, you can just grab whatever calendar or planner you have laying around.

 Or if you prefer a budget calendar with more advanced options (like a spending tracker and bill organizer) you can download my Monthly Budget Calendar printable PDF below.

 You may already have your work and personal life scheduled out in Google Calendar or some other online calendar.
 If that’s the case, you can also use it for your budget.